code-kern-ai/bricks/README.md

 - [License](#license)

 ## Why bricks?
-We're aiming to build a library of off-the-shelf natural language enrichments that can be used in any project.
+We're aiming to build a library of off-the-shelf natural language enrichments that can be used in any project as well as directly in our main project [refinery](https://github.com/code-kern-ai/refinery).
 We're building `bricks` to make it easier for developers to build better products.
 That's where the name comes from. `bricks` is a library not in the sense that you `pip install` it in your repository, but that you can copy-paste the code from the online platform.

-## What are classifiers and extractors?
+## What are classifiers, extractors and generators?
 We generally summarize them as modules in this repository.
 - `classifiers` are modules that summarize a given text into a specific category.
 For example, a module that classifies a text into the category `news` or `blog` would go into this folder.
 It can also be about enrichments, e.g. to detect languages and such.
 - `extractors` are modules that retrieve specific information from a given text.
 For example, a module that extracts the author of a text would go into this folder.

-In the future, we'll also add modules such as generators, which create new content based on a given text, or filtersets for refinery with pre-defined content.
+- `generators` create new content based on a given text, or filtersets for refinery with pre-defined content.
+For example, a module that translates one language into another language would be a generator.

 ## Structure of modules
 Each module has a folder with the following structure: